 Best Private International Medical Insurance Plans for Expats in Puerto Rico

-Most health insurance plans cover all major medical expenses.
+Most Puerto Rico health insurance plans cover all major medical expenses.
 Nevertheless, it makes sense to check what your policy covers ahead of time.
-Many plans cover common health care costs.
+Many plans cover common costs of healthcare in Puerto Rico.
 Despite that, they may not cover serious injuries or illnesses requiring medical evacuation.
 Therefore, it is best to check whether your plan includes an emergency evacuation plan in the policy.

 Learn about top 5 countries to retire in Caribbean